slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

 $ docker login -u "${REGISTRY_USERNAME}" "${REGISTRY_TOKEN}"
 ```

-To verify your container, use the following command:
+To verify a deployment attestation, use the following command:

 ```shell
 # Update the image as recorded in your logs